GTK-teaching/bl5632-nf-lenski/README.md

 # TAG: 00-Skeleton

-- This should run with `nextflow run main.nf -profile awsbatch --input data/samplesheet.csv`
+- This should run with `nextflow run main.nf --input data/samplesheet.csv --outdir results`
 - The result should be just the channel containing the example files